course-details-portlet

 Course content

 The course introduces community ecological theory and analysis methods and ecosystem processes and services.
 Central themes are patterns in species richness and biodiversity, methods to describe patterns on community level, ecosystem functions, predation and other interspecific interactions, disturbance effects, succession, and food webs.
 The links between community and ecosystem processes and services will be described with theory and examples.
 The course gives a background for conservation biology with examples on management in different landscapes and ecosystems.
-The students work in groups and during a field course they gather data, during exercises they process their data with different mathematical methods and discuss central themes in community ecology.
+The students work in groups and during a field course they gather data, during exercises they process their data with different mathematical methods and write a group report in the format of a scientific paper.
+The students must choose between a terrestrial field course with focus on plants, or a freshwater aquatic field course with focus on fish and crustaceans (with a maximum of 12 students on the latter).

 Learning outcome